top of page

 Conclusion

-While The Benedict Option warns of a world darkened by unbelief, the gospel burns brighter still.
-A Wesleyan, Evangelical, capitalistic, and populist vision calls us not to retreat, but to advance.
-The first disciples did not hide in caves—they carried holiness into streets and marketplaces, preaching Christ with boldness and living as salt and light in hostile lands.
-So too must we.
-We embody holiness in daily life, proclaim the good news without fear, labor in the economy with integrity and generosity, and stand shoulder to shoulder with our neighbors to defend truth and freedom.
-The church does not flee the world—it invades it with love, truth, and resurrection power.
-Our calling is not to build enclaves of fear but to unleash communities of fire, transforming culture from within until every knee bows and every tongue confesses that Jesus Christ is Lord.
+While The Benedict Option highlights a world overshadowed by unbelief, the gospel shines even more brilliantly.
+A Wesleyan, evangelical, free-market, and populist vision urges us not to retreat but to move forward.
+The first disciples did not seclude themselves; they brought holiness into public spaces, boldly proclaiming Christ and living as beacons of hope in challenging environments.
+We must do the same.
+We are called to embody holiness in our daily lives, share the good news without hesitation, engage in the economy with integrity and generosity, and stand united with our neighbors to uphold truth and freedom.
+The church does not withdraw from the world—it engages it with love, truth, and the power of resurrection.
+Our mission is not to create enclaves of fear but to ignite communities of passion, transforming culture from within until every knee bows and every tongue acknowledges that Jesus Christ is Lord.

-Hope blazes brightest when the night grows darkest.
 In these days of confusion and decay, we do not cower, for the apostle Peter arms us with our charge: "In your hearts revere Christ as Lord.
 Always be prepared to give an answer to everyone who asks you for the reason for the hope that you have.
 But do this with gentleness and respect" (1 Pet.
 3:15).
 Our hope does not flicker like the world's shifting ideologies; it roars with the certainty that the mission of Christ will not fail.
-The battle for America's soul is not over, and the people of God must rise with holy grit—building local strongholds of faith, forging covenant bonds, and planting institutions that will endure when lesser structures collapse.
 Jesus has promised, and his word cannot fail: "The gates of Hades will not overcome it" (Matt.
 16:18).

 Bibliography

 Benestad, J. Brian, Robert Benne, Bruce L. Fields, Thomas W. Heilke, and James K. A. Smith.
 Five Views on the Church and Politics.
 Counterpoints.
-Edited by Amy E. Black and Stanley N. Gundry.
 Grand Rapids: Zondervan, 2015.

 Chilcote, Paul W., ed.
 The Wesleyan Tradition: A Paradigm for Renewal.
 Nashville: Abingdon, 2002.